compas-dev/compas/docs/devguide/dtypes.rst

 False

-Note that when many instances of a type like this have to serialized/deserialized, letting the encoders and decoders that care of this automatically, can unnecessarily increase the size of the JSON file.
+Note that the the automatic serialization process will incur overhead information that increases the size of the resulting JSON file.
+The performance impact may be significant when many of these instances are serialized.

 To avoid this, anticipated conversions can be included explicitly in `__data__` and `__from_data__`.